Litokwa Tomeing

 Iroij Litokwa Tomeing (14 October 1939 – 12 October 2020) was the President of the Marshall Islands from January 2008 until October 2009.

 Biography

 Early and personal life

 Litokwa Tomeing was born on Wotje Atoll, in the Japanese-administered Marshall Islands, on October 14, 1939.
 From 1950 until 1954, Tomeing attended the Catholic Elementary School, first in Likiep and then in Jaluit.

 In 1961, Tomeing graduated from PIC High School in Pohnpei.
-He studied at the University of Hawaii from 1970 until 1972 on an extension program.
+He studied at the University of Hawaiʻi from 1970 until 1972 on an extension program.
 Tomeing and his wife, Arlin, had seven children and several grandchildren.

 Litokwa died on 12 October 2020, in Springdale, Arkansas, United States.